2007 Carnation murders: Crime

 According to testimony, Joseph Thomas McEnroe and Michele Kristen Anderson armed themselves and drove their pickup to the home of her parents, Wayne and Judy Anderson, on the afternoon of December 24, 2007.

 Once inside, McEnroe distracted Judy Anderson, who was wrapping Christmas gifts, while Michele attempted to shoot her father.
 Michele's gun jammed, so McEnroe killed Wayne and then Judy Anderson.

 The two then dragged the bodies outside and carefully cleaned the home and waited for Michele Anderson's older brother, Scott, his wife, Erica, both 32, and their two young children to arrive.

 Once the family arrived, Michele Anderson shot her brother several times, killing him.
 McEnroe and Anderson shot Erica Anderson.
 Wounded, she managed to get to the home's cordless phone and dialed 9-1-1.
 The connection only lasted a few seconds and dispatchers heard what sounded to them like people arguing at a party.
 McEnroe was able to grab the phone from her, tore the batteries out of the receiver, and smashed it on the floor.
-McEnroe delivered the fatal shot to Erica, and he then shot and killed the children, 5-year-old Olivia and 3-year-old Nathan, at request of Anderson because they didn't want witnesses and said the children would be scarred for life having seen their parents killed.
+McEnroe delivered the fatal shot to Erica, and he then shot and killed the children, 5-year-old Olivia and 3-year-old Nathan, at the request of Anderson because they didn't want witnesses and said the children would be scarred for life having seen their parents killed.
+All 6 victims were shot in the head.
+The pair had fired a combined total of 16 shots.
 Police were dispatched to the scene in response to the 9-1-1 call, but the gate to the property was locked and the officers decided not to investigate further.
 The gate was only locked because Michele Anderson had run out to lock it after she realized Erica's 9-1-1 call went through.

-The bodies were discovered two days later, on December 26, when Judy’s best friend and co-worker Linda Thiele went to the home to see why she was absent from work.
+The bodies were discovered two days later, on December 26, when Judy's best friend and co-worker Linda Thiele went to the home to see why she was absent from work.
 She looked in the window and saw bodies on the floor, so she called 9-1-1.
 She initially thought she was looking at the bodies of Wayne and Judy, but they turned out to be Scott's and Erica's bodies.
 While King County detectives were at the property in response to Thiele's 9-1-1 call, McEnroe and Michele Anderson drove up and were brought in for questioning.
 Eventually, both of them admitted to the murders and were arrested.

 Prosecutors told jurors the motive for the killings was money.
 Anderson alleged her brother owed her money and she believed that she had been slighted and mistreated by her parents and brother.